aidos-lab/aidos-lab.github.io/content/join.md

 Since the group is still starting to establish itself, you have the unique opportunity to truly shape and influence things here.

-We are not interested in 'leader-board science' or 'chasing the state-of-the-art' in a table.
+While there is a lot of value in such endeavours, most of our projects are not 'leader-board science' in that they do not have the explicit goal of beating all state-of-the-art methods.
 That is *not* to say that we are not interested in producing relevant methods!
 Our overarching goal is to produce excellent science using methods whose performance we can *explain* and *understand*.
 This necessitates comprehensive comparisons with other methods, ablation studies, and many additional tricks to figure out what is going on.
 If this sounds enticing to you, we would love to hear from you!

 To learn more about our working style, see [this note for potential student collaborators](https://bastian.rieck.me/collaborations).